ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 Background information

-Documentation relating to the subject matter of the source text for a translation (articles, books, manuals, linguistic discussions, etc.).
-Translators use this background information to determine terminology, meanings and context, and make linguistic decisions.
+Documentation relating to the subject matter of the source text for a translation (articles,

 Spanish: documentos de apoyo, material de apoyo